North West Learning Partnership

 How school placements work

-Your school-based experience takes place largely in your employing school, supported by well- trained school based mentors.
+Your school-based experience takes place largely in your employing school, supported by well- trained Professional Mentors in school.
 The Strategic Lead from North West Learning Partnership and a member of LJMU staff is attached to each school and is responsible for visiting regularly in order to support trainees and their mentors.
 Relationships are very close and constructive.

-All trainees are entitled to weekly review and feedback meetings with their school based mentor, to progress meetings with the Strategic Lead and to tutorials with LJMU staff.
+All trainees are entitled to weekly review and feedback meetings with their Professional Mentor, to progress meetings with the Strategic Lead and to tutorials with LJMU staff.
 This “wraparound” care ensures that you are consistently supported from start to finish, both personally and professionally.

 Additional experiences are also often provided for instance through visits to Special Schools, Secondary Schools and Foundation Stage .
 Your final assessment for QTS is conducted at the end of the year.